isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 ---

-## ▲ Part III: Technical Details and Verifiability
+## ▲ Part III: Technical Details and Verifiability {#part-iii-technical-details-and-verifiability}

-### ▲ Question 7｜What biological or physical concepts do the six keys correspond to?
+### ▲ Question 7｜What biological or physical concepts do the six keys correspond to? {#question-7what-biological-or-physical-concepts-do-the-six-keys-correspond-to}

 Each of the six keys corresponds to specific biological and physical mechanisms: